raj-pulapakura/bpe/README.md

 python train.py -m 2000
 ```

 The tokenizer will be trained by default on the `shakespeare.txt` corpus which is already loaded in the directory, but you can swap this out for your own text corpus, as long as it's in a txt file.
-If you do choose to train on your own corpus, make sure you point to the corpus using the `-t` command:
+If you do choose to train on your own corpus, make sure you point to the corpus using the `-c` command:

 ```
-python train.py -m 2000 -p amazon_reviews.txt
+python train.py -m 2000 -c amazon_reviews.txt
 ```

 ## 🧶 Algorithm Overview